Sweden at the 2014 Winter Olympics

 Sweden competed at the 2014 Winter Olympics in Sochi, Russia, from 7 to 23 February 2014.
 The Swedish Olympic Committee (Swedish: Sveriges Olympiska Kommitté, SOK) sent 106 athletes to the Games, 61 men and 45 women, to compete in nine sports.
 38 of the 98 events had Swedish participation.
-The youngest athlete in the delegation was freestyle skier Sandra Näslund, at 17 years old, while ice hockey player Daniel Alfredsson was the oldest athlete at 41.
-Alfredsson competed in his fifth Olympics, and he thus became the first Swedish ice hockey player that has participated in five Olympic tournaments.
-55 athletes were Olympic debutants.
+The youngest athlete in the delegation was freestyle skier Sandra Näslund, at 17 years old.
+Ice hockey player Daniel Alfredsson, who was at 41 the oldest Swedish athlete at the 2014 Games, became the first Swedish ice hockey player to participate in five Olympic tournaments.
+55 Swedish athletes were Olympic debutants.
 Sweden won 15 medals in total, making the Sochi games Sweden's most successful Winter Games ever in terms of medals.
 However, the number of gold medals (2) was lower than in the two previous Winter Games.